tessercat/stack-deploy/README.md

 - Mailer config.
 - Let's Encrypt certificates.
 - Opinionated `iptables` and `ipset` configuration.
-- A custom firewall API.
+- A custom firewall API
-  that attempts to bridge the gap between IPv4 and IPv6 network stacks.
+  that bridges the gap
+  between IPv4 and IPv6 network stacks.